Loudon County Vehicle Impound Guide

 Required Documents

-• Valid driver's license (or someone with valid license): You'll need a valid driver's license to prove you're authorized to drive the vehicle.
+• Valid driver's license (or someone with a valid license): You'll need a valid driver's license to prove you're authorized to drive the vehicle.
 If your license is suspended, see the section below.

-• Vehicle registration: This proves ownership of the vehicle.
+• Vehicle registration or title: This proves ownership of the vehicle.

 • Proof of insurance: You must show that the vehicle is currently insured.